 Flatiron School’s Code of Conduct applies to all Flatiron School students regardless of which program the student is enrolled in, or which method of delivery is used for the program.
 Flatiron School believes our community should be open for everyone.
 We are committed to providing a friendly, safe, and welcoming environment for all.
-This means Flatiron School does not condone the discrimination based on race, religion, disability, sexual orientation, sex, marital status, nationality or age.
+Flatiron School is dedicated to creating a space that is supportive for all members of our community and does not condone and prohibits discrimination as outlined in in our Non-Discrimination Policy.

 We expect all Flatiron School stakeholders, including faculty, teachers, employees, mentors, students, guests, and friends, to help us create a safe and positive environment for everyone.
 Let's build a place where we can achieve more together than we could ever achieve alone.

-Cheating occurs when a student avails her/himself of an unfair or disallowed advantage which includes but is not limited to:
+Cheating occurs when a student takes an unfair or disallowed advantage which includes but is not limited to: